Hiiirad/Mac-Changer/README.md

 ## Versions:
 1) **1st Version**:
 	Normal mac changer.
-User type new mac address and program will validate it with *Regular Expression (Regex)* Everything in this program is in lowercase.
+User type new mac address and program will validate it with *Regular Expression (Regex)*.
+	Everything in this program is in lowercase.
 So it is case-insensitive.
 	This program has no problem working with uppercase letters, but output of program is always in lowercase.
 2) **2nd Version**: